 So what should a leader do on the first day of school?

 A leader leads and sets the tone for everyone else.
-That starts with arriving early, being at the door to greet all students as they arrive, and shake hands of family members.
-Play some music, blow up some balloons, and put up a ‘welcome Back’ banner.
-This should what the Heath brothers call a “peak moment.”
+That starts with arriving early, being at the door to greet all students as they arrive and shake hands of family members.
+Play some music, blow up some balloons, and put up a ‘Welcome Back’ banner.
+This is what the Heath brothers call a “peak moment.”

 Get into the classes!

-Visit classes, and participate in the community building.
-If students are playing a game, join in be silly.
-Draw funny pictures, play two truths and a lie, and join in on the human knot.
-Give your teachers a head nod or a wink and left him though that you see them working hard.
-Teachers want to know that you will have their back, and that you care about their work.
-Although classroom observations and visits bring up all types of emotions related to evaluation and judgment, when you spend enough time in the classroom it will build the trust necessary for truly being a coach, instead of a supervisor.
+Classroom observations and visits bring up all types of emotions related to evaluation and judgment.
+But, when you spend enough time in the classroom it will build the trust necessary for truly being a coach, instead of a supervisor.
 Your students are also watching.
 They see if you’re in the classroom or in your office and they’re noticing where your priorities lie.
 So show that their learning, safety, and inclusion is paramount to you.

 Coffee and Donuts

 Depending on your level of school, parents may be dropping off their students and some will linger around a little longer.
 Give them something to stay for.
-Pick up a few dozen donuts, a traveler carton of coffee, and a few pastries.
+Pick up a few dozen donuts, a carton of coffee, and a few pastries.
 Set up your cafeteria or library with some music and a warm reception for your families.
-Go a little bit further and create a sign-up sheets for parents to volunteer for various jobs, committees to join, and invite them to school governance groups.
+Go a little bit further and create a sign-up sheets for parents to volunteer for various jobs or committees, and invite them to school governance groups.

 Clear the roadblocks